CodeYourFuture/CYF-Workshops/git-day-1/README.md

 In your pair, discuss the following questions/tasks:

 1. What is a commit?
 Explain why we need to make commits when we're developing a project.
-1. explain why we store repositories on GitHub.
+1. Explain why we store repositories on GitHub.
 1. describe the purpose of VSCode.
 1. explain the difference between Git and GitHub.
 1. explain why developers use branches.